designcontainer/dc-plugged/README.md

 - `$ cd dc-plugged`
 - `$ go install`

+### Updating

+- Navigate to the DC-Plugged repo and pull newest changes.
+- Run `$ go install` and you're good to go.

 ## Nice to know

 The script assumes you have your plugins located at `~/plugins/`.